EternityJH/DetSegAVM/README.md

 pip install -r requirements.txt  # install
 ```

-For training the segmentation model, please run the "AVM_MR_Seg_train.ipynb."
+For training the segmentation model, please modify and run the "AVM_MR_Seg_train.ipynb."

-For inference the segmentation model after training, please run the "AVM_MR_Seg_output.ipynb."
+For inference the segmentation model after training, please modify and run the "AVM_MR_Seg_output.ipynb."

-For the combination inference for the detection and segmentation, please run the "AVM_MR_Seg_output_yolo.ipynb."
+For the combination inference for the detection and segmentation, please modify and run the "AVM_MR_Seg_output_yolo.ipynb."

 The configuration detail can be found inside the jupyter notebook.

+The code that need to be modified is noted with "#mod."